 Until now, we’ve never had a formulated, written credo.
 We’ve never had a statement of faith.
 We’ve never had any articles of faith, nor have we ever wanted to.
 We have always felt that all such statements were far too narrow and limiting, often outdated before ever being written.
 We have always felt that the moment we wrote something of that nature, it would be changed by new information or new understanding.

 We believe written articles of faith place God’s purposes, his works and his ways, in a restrictive “box.”
-Through the years, we’ve discovered that God just won’t allow himself to be contained in the little boxes we build for him.
+Through the years, we’ve discovered that God just won’t allow himself to be contained in the little boxes such as credos we build for him.
 He keeps breaking out of our boxes!

 Nevertheless, upon further consideration and prayer, we have decided to write a statement that might satisfy most of our website visitors who ask such questions.
 We know that whatever we write won’t satisfy everyone, nor will it cover everything.
 That’s just not possible.
 But we’ll try.
 Here goes.
 I assure you it won’t be anything you expected.
 It will not be a typical church or Christian ministry statement of faith or credo.
 It will be living document, subject to change as we gain more understanding of God.